Panthers acquire Gilmore from Pats for 6th-round pick in '23 - WHIZ News

-The moves comes after Gilmore and the Patriots couldn’t come to terms on a new contract.
+The move comes after Gilmore and the Patriots failed to come to terms on a new contract.

 Carolina has been looking to upgrade its cornerback position after losing first-round pick Jaycee Horn to a broken foot, which could keep him out for the remainder of the season.
 Last week Carolina traded for cornerback C.J.
 Henderson, the No. 9 pick in last year’s NFL draft, from the Jacksonville Jaguars.

 Gilmore was raised in Rock Hill, South Carolina, about 26 miles from Carolina’s current headquarters.
-The Panthers will be moving their headquarters to Rock Hill within the next two years.
+He now lives in Waxhaw, North Carolina three houses down from Panthers general manager Scott Fitterer.

 The four-time Pro Bowl cornerback confirmed his departure from New England earlier Wednesday in an Instagram post, saying the moments he shared with his teammates on and off the field over the past four seasons — including winning the Super Bowl following the 2018 season — “will never be forgotten.”